Asim-Shaik/IMT-rust/README.md

-# Incremental Merkle Tree Implementation
+# Umbra Indexer

-A high-performance, persistent Incremental Merkle Tree implementation designed for blockchain indexing, privacy-preserving protocols, and applications requiring efficient data integrity verification with persistent storage.
+A persistent Merkle Tree implementation with unified storage for both incremental and sparse trees.

 ## 🌳 What is an Incremental Merkle Tree?